Home

 A template is programmed for an online shop with thousands of products and the products are read from the database.
 If you then change a product image, it will be updated wherever it already appears.

-This dynamic website principle is always used when the amount of content no longer allows you to manually create and maintain a separate page for each content.
+This dynamic website principle is always used when the amount of content no longer allows you to manually create and maintain a separate page for each piece of content.

 5. Integration with other systems